 You can apply for a document to travel outside the UK if you’re not British and can’t use or get a passport from your country.

-- you have permission to be in the UK as a refugee or stateless person
+- you have permission to stay as a refugee or stateless person

 - you have humanitarian protection for a limited time after a failed asylum application